Pitsford

-Pitsford is a village and civil parish in West Northamptonshire in the United Kingdom.
+Pitsford is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+The village is around 5 miles north of Northampton.
 According to 2001 census, the parish's population was 636 people, increasing to 671 at the 2011 census.

 The village's name means 'Peoht's ford'.

 Pitsford Water, which is used for fishing and sailing as well as storing water for the local area, is north-west of the village, but only part of it lies within the parish.
 Pitsford Airstrip is at Moulton Grange Farm.

 Notable buildings

-The Historic England website contains details of a total of 15 entries for listed buildings in the parish of Pitsford, all of which are Grade II except for All Saints’ Church which is Grade II*.
+The Historic England website contains details of a total of 15 entries for listed buildings in the parish of Pitsford, all of which are Grade II except for All Saints' Church which is Grade II*.
 These include: